tosif121/v0-wakanda-bi-dashboard/README.md

 ## 🤖 GitHub Actions CI/CD Pipeline

-This project includes comprehensive GitHub Actions workflows for automated testing, building, and deployment:
+This project includes comprehensive GitHub Actions workflows for automated testing, building, and deployment.
+All workflow files are located in `.github/workflows/` and are actively running:

 ### 🔄 **CI/CD Pipeline** (`.github/workflows/ci-cd.yml`)
 **Triggers**: Push to `main`/`develop`, Pull Requests